picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.20.5 =
+* Brought back the multiple categories functionality for the id parameter.
+Hopefully the last 0.20 bugfix release so I can start working on new stuff to implement.
+* Now the name parameter accepts multiple categories too.
+Just use: `[catlist name=category1,category2]`

 = 0.20.4 =
 * Yet another bugfix, regarding nothing being displayed when using tags.